 Freshmen who we feel need extra help in developing their writing skills take this additional English course, which concentrates on the basics of writing and grammar.
 Sentence construction, paragraph format, and essay writing are emphasized more thoroughly than in English I. Students in this course are given extra help in completing their English I assignments.
 This course will help students with weaker English skills succeed in all of their classes at Santa Catalina.

-English 2: British Literature provides a survey of some of the most important and engaging works in the tradition of English literature, including works of fiction, drama, autobiography, and poetry.
+English 2 provides a survey of some of the most important and engaging works in the tradition of English literature, including works of fiction, drama, autobiography, and poetry.
 The class introduces students to specific authors, their texts, and the historical and cultural contexts in which the texts were produced.
 The course seeks to develop skills in reading, performance, critical thinking, composition, and written and oral interpretation of literature.
-All sophomores participate in the annual Shakespeare Festival, in which they perform a substantial section of a Shakespeare play for the entire school.
+All sophomores participate in the annual Shakespeare Festival, in which they perform a substantial section of a Shakespeare play for the entire Upper School.

 English 2 Honors provides a survey of some of the most important and engaging works in the tradition of English literature.
 Including works of fiction, drama, autobiography, and poetry, the class introduces students to specific authors and their texts, and also to the historical and cultural contexts in which these texts were produced.
 The course seeks to develop students' skills in reading, performance, critical thinking, composition, and written and oral interpretation of literature—as well as, via its "seminar" format, to provide leadership opportunities in these areas.
 Some attention is devoted, also, to building students' vocabularies and to the further development of written "voice" in creative, analytical, and expository writing.